GunterSchmidt/bb_challenge/readme.md

 **Limitations**
 * Symbols: The data structure is very specific to BB problems with only 2 symbols.
-* States: MAX_STATES: This const is set to 5 for the BB_Challenge.
-It can currently be set to a maximum of 7 states (which is the limit of u64).
+* States: MAX_STATES: This const is defaulted to 5 for the BB_Challenge.
+It runs fine with n_states between 1 and 5.
+6 and 7 will generally work, but will hit size and runtime issues.
+It can currently be set to a maximum of 7 states (which is the limit of u64 which is used generally).The ids for n_states 8 and more will exceed the u64 number range and thus are not permitted.
+You can lift this restriction and see what happens.
+Number overflow does not create an error in release mode and is hard to detect.

 * Tape Size: unknown: The tape is a vec of u32 (using bits, so one u32 represents 32 cells) which grows dynamically.